-While Vaughn does not make any pre-admission inquiries about disabilities, applicants who require accommodations due to a disability are encouraged to confer with the admissions office after they receive notification of acceptance.
+While Vaughn does not make any preadmission inquiries about disabilities, applicants who require accommodations due to a disability are encouraged to confer with the admissions office after they receive notification of acceptance.

-The Title 504 and Americans with Disabilities Act compliance officers at the College are the associate vice president of student affairs and the director of the teaching and learning center.
+The Title 504 and Americans with Disabilities Act compliance officer at the College is the executive director of the student success center.